Fawkner: Cycling

 The Upfield Bike Path, Merri Creek Trail and the Western Ring Road Trail provide facilities for recreational and commuting cyclists.

 Train

 Fawkner is served by Gowrie railway station, which is located on the Upfield railway line, and provides rail-based public transport to the Melbourne CBD.
 The station and the Upfield line acts as the suburb boundary between Fawkner and Glenroy.
 Fawkner is also served by Fawkner railway station, also on the Upfield line.
 Despite its name, the station is actually located in the neighbouring suburb of Hadfield, within the Fawkner Crematorium and Memorial Park.

-Post Offices
+Post offices

 There is a small Australia Post office on Major Road, whereas the main GPO is on Bonwick Street.

 Leisure Centre

-Fawkner Leisure Centre is situated on Jukes Road and boasts indoor and outdoor swimming pools, gym, a child care centre and trampoline.
+Fawkner Leisure Centre is situated on Jukes Road and has indoor and outdoor swimming pools, gym, a child care centre and trampoline.

 Reserves

 Fawkner has three major reserves: Charles Mutton Reserve, home ground for the Fawkner Bowling Club; Northern Saints; Moomba Park, home ground for Moreland United; and CB Smith Reserve, home ground for the Fawkner Blues Soccer Club.
 There is also significant open space along the Merri Creek.